rinne/node-unix-checksum/README.md

 implementations of some outdated standards, such as RFC 3230.
 Maintaining historical legacy is also among the motivations behind making this library public.

+However, algorithms provided by crypto module that are proxied through this library, are as strong as they are when used directly using the crypto module.
+Choose your algorithm wisely :).

 Author